The Polaris RANGER EV is powered by eight 12-volt batteries. The batteries are located under the rearmost seat.

 Battery Operation Range

 Range is significantly affected by tire pressure, alignment, terrain and driving style.
-Always maintain proper tire pressure as specified on your vehicle’s safety labels.
+Always maintain proper tire pressure as specified on your vehicle’s safety labels and in your Owner's Manual.
 Maximum driving range also is affected by ambient temperature, the number of times the batteries have been fully cycled and the drive mode used.

 Battery Operating Temperature